-For Example: Gold bond SGBAPR28I have been issued on May 2020.
+For Example: Gold bond SGBAPR28I have been issued in May 2020.
 The bond pays the interest on face value Rs.
 4639 per unit or bond.
-If an investor is holding this bond, they will get interest on below dates.
+If an investor is holding this bond, they will get interest on the dates below.

 First payment – 13th May of every year = Rs.
 1.25%*4639 =Rs.57.98 per bond.
 Investor has to multiply no of units/bonds for this amount.